Jayjader/asm2ws/README.md

 grasp!
 Unfortunately, writing with spaces, tabs and newlines makes it difficult to keep all the commands available to you in your head at once, which would severely slow me down (not to metion render the process unpleasant).
 I figured an assembly-like language fit 1-to-1 with Whitespace's commands.
-I figured I'd upload the code and share it in case anyone else ever wants to write a quick Whitespace program (for whatever reason) and like me couldn't find much reading to be had on the language (i.e. I couldn't find any tutorials online apart from the very basic one at the bottom of the page above).
+I also figured I'd upload the code and share it in case anyone else ever wants to write a quick Whitespace program (for whatever reason) and like me couldn't find much reading to be had on the language (i.e. I couldn't find any tutorials online apart from the very basic one at the bottom of the page above).

 Sidenote: tutorialspoint's online IDE can parse Whitespace, rendering it much more lisible, and the default file is a Hello World, giving a tutorial on printing strings.